wp-plugins/backwpup/readme.txt

 4. Backups Manage Page

 == Changelog ==
-= 3.0 =
-* Added: file sync with destination for backups @todo
-* Added: own database table for backwpup
-* Added: new methods to start a job link/commandline
-* Added: Extra compression for dump and xml files
-* Added: changeable file name for dump and xml files
-* Added: changeable DB connection to backup/check/repair other DB's
-* Added: DB Views support
-* Added: Create DB dumps in XML formart (phpMyAdmin schema)
-* Added: not load text domains on job or ajax working for better performance and lower memory usage
-* Added: tool for script execution time test
-* Added: capability backwpup for Administrator to wp_roles
-* Added: creation of a file with a list of installed plugins
-* Added: a little security scanner   @todo
-* Improved: mysql dump
-* Improved: XML export
-* Improved: archive zipping
-* Improved: don't look for file extensions on deletion and use file time not name
-* Improved: Password encryption/security
-* Improved: Performance all needed classes will auto loaded
-* Improved: WP-Cron entry's and handling
-* Improved: many little thinks
-* Changed: the job runs now in the WordPress environment again
-* Changed: manually job start works with a redirect 'define('ALTERNATE_WP_CRON', true);' not longer needed
-* Changed: License changed to GPLv3
-* Changed: Many code recode and added to classes
-* Changed: Logs in HTML5 formart
-* Changed: setttings export/import in XML formart
-* Updated: AWS lib to 1.5.3
-* Updated: RSC lib to 1.7.10
-* Updated: MS azure lib to 4.1.0
-* Removed: mail send options, please use a plugin like 'WP Mail SMTP'
-* Removed: dump restore is now a extra file
-* Fixed: many bugs

 = 2.1.10 =
 * typo fix
 * add robots noindex,nofollow in log header